benthor/pycw/README.md

 Reads characters from stdin, generates morse (cw) audio for each legal character using pyaudio before echoing it back out.

+**NOTE: I haven't triple-checked the character to code mapping.
+It _feels_ correct, but no guarantees.**

 ## Idea

 I've long wanted to investigate if I can train my subconscious to understand morse signals by constantly exposing myself to the strongly correlated stimuli of the heard signal and the observed printed character.
 Someone should write a twitter or irc client with this feature.